cmilando/WellcomeTrustAgent/README.md

-Code for the WT project
+# Code for the WT project

+Author: CWM

 Running `main.py` creates the population, runs in parallel, and graphs average exposure by population type.

-Interventions can be simulated by changing the distribution of people in each sub-population Similarly, trees can be simulated by switching someone's time-activity for `Outside` to `Outside w/ Trees`
+Interventions can be simulated by changing the distribution of people in each subpopulation.
+Similarly, trees can be simulated by switching someone's time-activity for `Outside` to `Outside w/ Trees`

 Estimating the net change in impacts can follow from the above, just need to decide on the right metric.